 With most industries constantly evolving, many business organizations have begun to take the Agile approach to project management.
 If you haven’t adopted this approach yet, here’s a quick guide to help you understand the agile workflow model and how to adopt it in your organization.

 What is an agile workflow?

-The agile workflow is defined as a set of stages involved in product development.
-It is a project management methodology where a project is divided into smaller individual cycles called sprints.
+The agile workflow is defined as a set of stages involved in completing complex projects by breaking the production process into smaller individual cycles called sprints.

 At each sprint, customers and stakeholders provide their feedback, which is incorporated at the end of each sprint.
 This method enables developers to spot problems early on and fix them in a timely manner.
 It also improves the project’s efficiency and ensures that the final output meets the demands of the customers and stakeholders.